12 tips to help give you a productivity boost today

-Remember in life, you make your choices, and then your choices make you.
+Remember, you make your choices in life, and then your choices make you.

-Successful leaders have an insatiable thirst for learning, for showing up every day being the best version of themselves.
-They spend their life being their own performance coach, ensuring they reach their true and maximum potential.
+Successful leaders have an insatiable thirst for learning and for showing up every day being the best version of themselves.
+They spend their life being their own performance coach, ensuring they reach their full potential.

-It’s so easy to get caught up in the mechanics of the working day, and before you know it days, weeks or even months have passed since you spent time on you.
+It’s so easy to get caught up in the mechanics of the working day, and before you know it, days, weeks, or even months have passed since you spent time on yourself.

 One of the six core human needs is the need for growth – for emotional, intellectual or spiritual development.
 If you are not learning and bettering yourself every day, then you are not growing.